Hollywood Roosevelt Hotel: Notable residents and guests

 Marilyn Monroe lived at the hotel for two years early in her career, and posed for her first commercial photography shoot by the pool.
 She and Arthur Miller were said to have met at the hotel's Cinegrill nightclub.

 Montgomery Clift stayed at the hotel for three months in 1952 during the filming of From Here to Eternity.

 Frances Farmer was honored at a party there in 1958, the night she appeared on Ralph Edwards' This Is Your Life.

 Errol Flynn is rumored to have created his recipe for bootleg gin in a tub in the hotel's barbershop.

 Shirley Temple learned to do her famous stairstep dance routine on the hotel stairs.

 Astrologer and writer Linda Goodman wrote several of her books in a suite at the hotel.

 Actress Elizabeth Patterson, widely recognized for her role as Mrs. Trumbull on the classic comedy series I Love Lucy, lived in the hotel during her 35-year film and television career.

-Other notable hotel guests include Charlie Chaplin, H. G. Wells, Clark Gable, Max Baer Sr., Carole Lombard, Mary Martin, F. Scott Fitzgerald, Ernest Hemingway, Mike Posner, Prince, Brad Pitt and Angelina Jolie.
+Other notable hotel guests include Charlie Chaplin, H. G. Wells, Clark Gable, Max Baer Sr., Carole Lombard, Mary Martin, F. Scott Fitzgerald, Ernest Hemingway, Prince, Brad Pitt, and Angelina Jolie.

 Talk show host Jimmy Kimmel often uses the hotel as a prize for a game called "Hostel La Vista" that pits two tourists that are visiting Los Angeles staying in a nearby youth hostel against each other.
 In this game, the contestants are asked various questions about the city of Los Angeles and the state of California as a whole.
 The player who gets the most questions right wins, leaves the hostel and gets to stay at the hotel for the remainder of their stay for free.

 Alleged hauntings

 Throughout the years, there have been rumors of hauntings and ghosts at the hotel.
-Some involve celebrities who previously stayed at the hotel, such as Marilyn Monroe, Montgomery Clift and Errol Flynn.
+Some involve celebrities who previously stayed at the hotel, such as Marilyn Monroe, Montgomery Clift, and Errol Flynn.
 Others involve a little girl in a blue dress named Caroline.
 There have also been reports of cold spots, photographic "orbs", and mysterious phone calls to the hotel operator.